 Butcher block countertops

 Wood-surface countertops like butcher block are not heat or stain resistant, and are very high maintenance—requiring frequent sanding, sealing, and oiling.
 They can also scratch and chip.
 For these reasons, they are best reserved for an accent or small prep space.
-“They can be nice to work on,” says McGillivray, “but they’re not generally an appropriate choice for the entire countertop.”
+“They can be nice to work on,” says Kath, “but they’re not generally an appropriate choice for the entire countertop.”

 Kitchen featuring Ella countertops by Cambria with butcher block accent countertop